 What does it mean to choose someone?
-I think the leading cause of divorce today is that people are choosing each other, but not truly “choosing” each other.
+I think the leading cause of divorce today is that people are unconsciously choosing each other, but not consciously choosing each other.
 What does this mean?
 It’s easy to get into a relationship, it’s easy to jump into bed, it’s easy to say yes to all the things we want and desire: connection, touch, intimacy, belonging.
 Chemistry makes it even easier – I can be fully in a relationship with you that has me giving away every aspect of myself, my heart, my soul, and my body, but not be committed to you.

 It’s time to redefine love.
-It’s been said that love isn’t a feeling, it’s a choice.
+Love isn’t a feeling, it’s a choice.
 I believe that love is so much more than a choice: it’s a commitment.
-Love is an informed choice to commit to loving an imperfect person, and especially when they are imperfect.
+Love is an informed and conscious choice to commit to loving an imperfect person, especially when they are imperfect.
 Stop looking for the “right person”, the right person is an imperfect person that you choose to love.
 It’s not just a choice, it runs deeper than the initial choice.
 It’s a commitment to choose that person day after day, when they are loveable and especially when they are not.
 Isn’t this what “true love is?”
 We are all looking for that fairy tale, true love – but isn’t true love just a commitment to love someone who is messy?
 Isn’t that what you want?
 Someone that will love you, even though you’re messy?
 Or do you think you’re not messy?

-Where does this kind of love come from? how come some find it and other’s don’t?

-It all depends on your and your chosen person’s core beliefs at the start of the relationship; the beliefs you and they had about relationships and love, before you two ever met.
-These beliefs will shape your relationship with each other.
+Where does this kind of love come from?
+How come some find it and other’s don’t?
+A lot depends on you and your chosen person’s core beliefs about relationships and love, before you two ever even met.
+These beliefs and your attachment pattern will shape your relationship with each other and determine the kind of relationship you have.
 When the relationship is smooth and things feel good it’s easy to feel like it’s the “right” relationship.
 This smoothness exists by chance at the start of most relationships, but is something that requires a lot of intentionality if the relationship is going to last.
 A secure, healthy relationship, only exists when two people are healthy and secure themselves and have healthy beliefs about love.

-Often the disconnect happens, and the conclusion is – I’m in the wrong relationship.
-I rarely have couples in my therapy office state to me – we are not connecting, we are facing all kinds of challenges and issues in our relationship, and we know we have individual issues that are creating unhealthy patterns together and messing up our ability to relate and connect.
+Often when disconnect happens, the conclusion is: “I’m in the wrong relationship”.
+I rarely have couples in my therapy office state to me: we are not connecting, we are facing all kinds of challenges and issues in our relationship, but we know we have individual issues that are creating unhealthy patterns together and messing up our ability to relate and connect.
 I’ve had one couple so far in my career as a counsellor say this to me.
 It’s beautiful and it’s rare.
 No, most couples say to me, “We aren’t connecting, I think I’m in the wrong relationship” or “We aren’t connecting, I’ve had enough” or “We aren’t connecting, it’s his/her fault” or “we aren’t connecting, I think we aren’t compatible.”

 It’s way too easy to jump into connection without commitment.
 It was easy to say “I love you.”
 Those three words are easy to say.
 They just slipped out.
 It wasn’t a conscious or thought out thing, they just easily popped out from somewhere deep inside.
 The truth wasn’t that “I love you and I’m committed to our mess and our process” ….it was more like “I love how I feel in this relationship.”
 I’m not denying the existence of care, there was deep care on both sides of the relationship….there just wasn’t commitment to an imperfect process and an imperfect relationship and all that this would entail.